Latest E-Commerce Trends & Statistics To Watch In 2025

 Nigeria isn’t just keeping up—it’s growing faster than the global average.

-There are several factors that is making Nigerians to shop more online and causing the Nigeria’s e-commerce boom:
+Several factors are making Nigerians shop more online and causing Nigeria’s e-commerce boom:

 For businesses, this is a huge opportunity.
 But as the market grows, so will the competition.
 If you’re thinking about entering, now is the time before it becomes too crowded.